WingedMax/Lovemail-messages/README.md

 🎸[scαɾlҽԵԵ](https://github.com/FangScarlett)

 〰︎Scarlett!!
 I’m glad you and Ella got pin because now we talk way more, you’re genuinely an inspiration with how cool your style is!!
-You’re genuinely like a sister to me and I hope we can shit talk others for life 〰︎
+You’re genuinely like a sister to me and I hope we can shit talk others for life.
+SKEETER AND RICKY FOREVERR 〰︎

 <img width="1199" height="649" alt="image" src="https://github.com/user-attachments/assets/0aae2e79-085d-47b1-9b40-26834183ee51" />